Siris2314/HooHacks2021/README.md

-Welcome to StockNN, a stock predictor made using Neural Networks
+Welcome to StockNN, a stock predictor made using Neural Networks:

+- Using the brilliant TensorFlow and SciKit Learn libraries, we have made a stock predictor that predicts the closing price of a stock one day ahead